 Sand Dunes Pool

 Located on CO RD 17 north of Alamosa, the Sand Dunes Pool will provide a stress-busting soak if you’ve spent a long day hiking along the dry dunes.
-Tent and RV camping is offered on site.
-There are 10 RV sites with electric and water hookup and 10 dry sites.
+Tent and RV camping are offered on-site.
+There are 10 RV sites with electric and water hookups and 10 dry sites.
 The resort’s already modest camping fee comes with a hefty 50% discount off of daily soaking pool rates.

 While some of the hot springs options listed here are ideal for singles and couples looking to get away, the Sand Dunes Pool is a great way to go if you’re traveling with kids on a road trip.
 It’s safe, fun, and located just minutes away from the dunes, an incredibly scenic destination that’ll entertain your family for hours.

 1991 Co Rd 63, Hooper, CO 81136 | 719-378-2807

-The Dakota Hot Springs are located on Highway 50 near the town of Florence and the Arkansas River.
+The Dakota Hot Springs is located on Highway 50 near the town of Florence and the Arkansas River.
 Its home of the Arkansas River Valley brings warmer than average temperatures that are ideal for winter soaking.
-Flanked by the Sangre De Christo and Rocky Mountains, this area of Colorado enjoys an average of 350 days of sunshine each year.
+Flanked by the Sangre De Christo and the Rocky Mountains, this area of Colorado enjoys an average of 350 days of sunshine each year.

 Dakota offers both tent and RV camping on site, but the resort doesn’t offer hookups.
 There is a bathhouse open for camper use.
 This is a great relaxation option if you live nearby in Colorado Springs or Pueblo, or if you’re traveling through and need a soak and a place to crash for the night.

 1 Malibu Blvd, Penrose, CO 81240 | 719-372-9250

-Nestled on the banks of the Yampa River south of Highway 40 west of Craig, this destination offers some of the oldest and most secluded hot springs recreation in the country.
+Nestled on the banks of the Yampa River south of Highway 40 west of Craig, this destination offers some of the oldest and most secluded hot springs recreations in the country.
 The Juniper Hot Springs Resort is on a mission to preserve the area’s natural mineral springs and provide recreation to locals and travelers alike.